 Winter demands that we all be prepared for anything.
 The threat of a runny nose, the flu, or worse is only half the battle.
 The other half involves dressing to keep warm enough in the seasonal chill.
 Add to that the more general winter worry of being caught in the cold without the proper gear, and you'll want to make sure your wardrobe is ready well before the first snowfall.

 When the temperature starts to drop, it becomes clear that having the proper attire will make for a much more comfortable experience.
-As we move from fall to full-fledged winter, a topline essential serves us in more ways than one: women's long winter coats.
 For anyone who has experienced a serious winter, having versatile pieces that eliminate any real chance of chill makes the difference between hating the season and loving it.
-Featuring three layers all in one, the Squall series of jackets create immediate relief from even the worst of the wintertime elements.

 At Lands’ End, we know a thing or two about cold winters, and we can meet your needs for staying cozy no matter what the mercury says.
 Always keep fabric content and temperature ratings in mind when you are shopping.
 A classic women’s wool coat can be a great choice, (especially for a more formal occasion or traditional streetwear).
 Still, a down coat can offer greater warmth while being lighter in weight and is an excellent option for all kinds of outdoor activities.

 In addition to a great winter coat, don't forget women's winter boots.
 Unless you have a pair of toasty warm boots from last winter that will fit your style and are still in good shape, you will want to treat yourself to the warmth of new boots that coordinate with your new coat.

 Staying ahead of your cold-weather needs is the easiest way to be happy with your wardrobe choices when the temperatures drop.
 And you deserve a warm and wonderful winter!